SmolakK/FARMWISE-API/evaluation/README.md

 * **Quality assessment off.** Scaling runs use `assess_quality=False` and `persist_quality_reports=False`; the quality cost is measured separately (experiment 3).
-* **Repetition.** 10 measured repeats per scenario.
-One warm-up per scenario runs first and is excluded from `runs` (it is listed under `warmup_runs`).
+* **Repetition.** `SCALING_REPEATS` (15) measured repeats per scenario.
+One
+  warm-up per scenario runs first and is excluded from `runs` (it is listed under `warmup_runs`).
 Measured runs are executed in an order shuffled with `RANDOM_SEED = 42`.

-Neither backend used here caches data between requests (the ERA5 adapter downloads into a per-request scratch directory, and the DWD adapter disables the Wetterdienst directory-listing cache), so for these scenarios warm-ups mainly remove one-off costs (imports, lazy initialisation, in-process caches, connection set-up).
-Measured runs therefore describe warm-process performance; upstream latency (including CDS queueing for ERA5) remains part of the measurement and is separable through the per-source timings.
+The Met Éireann adapter caches each downloaded annual grid file, and all durations lie within one year.
+After the warm-ups, measured runs therefore read cached input: they describe FARMWISE's processing in a warm process, not end-to-end latency including the upstream download.
+Live upstream behaviour is part of the coverage and cross-source experiments.

+Before a full collection, time the largest scenarios once (S2 level 14, the 3° box, 90 days): dense grids at high S2 levels can produce very large results.

 ### 2. Cross-source agreement